-Experiencing a health setback when you are making progress with living healthy is incredibly discouraging and frustrating.
-It can cause anxiety about your goals and the potential of losing progress, but the good news is- it’s just a setback.
-You will heal and get back on track if you stay committed to practicing health habits – even if you are immobile.
+Experiencing a setback along the journey to better health can cause anxiety about your goals and the potential of losing progress.
+But the good news is – it’s temporary.
+You will heal and get back on track if you stay committed to practicing health habits.
 So, as you recover, use these tips to keep your health on track and your head held high!

 Healthy food nourishes your body and is pivotal for weight loss and recovery.
-Focus on eating healthy every day.
-Avoid high-carb, high-sugar foods and add vegetables, protein and healthy grains to every meal.
-Practice weekly meal planning to support healthy meal choices, and eat 4-5 small meals a day to help regulate your blood sugar and boost your metabolism.
+Focus on eating healthy from day to day.
+Try weekly meal planning to support healthy choices, and eat 4-5 small meals a day to help regulate your blood sugar and boost your metabolism.

-Medication helps stabilize and restore your health, so it’s incredibly important to stick to your daily medication and glucose test schedule.
-Your daily medication dosage is calculated to help control your blood sugar levels.
+Medication helps stabilize and restore your health, so it’s incredibly important to stick to your daily medication schedule.
+Your daily dosage is calculated to help control your blood sugar levels.
 Skipping medication limits your recovery, and can cause a negative shift in your blood sugar.

-The risk of dehydration is greater when you have diabetes because high glucose levels can deplete your body fluids.
-When your blood glucose is high, the kidneys work overtime to filter out the glucose through urine, which requires water.
-If you are dehydrated, your body draws the water it needs from your tissues, which can slow your healing time.
+If you’re dehydrated, your body draws the water it needs from your tissues, which can slow your healing time.
 Drinking water helps control your blood sugar levels and flush your body with the water it needs to function and recover.

 - Exercises with a walker: https://www.youtube.com/watch?v=NqX59kaosb4